Helpers

 Use the add

-method to register a Get
+method to register a helper to your app.

-app.add(get); // single
+app.add(page); // single

-app.add(get, post); // multiple
+app.add(page, login); // multiple

-app.add({ get, post }); // object
+app.add({ page, login }); // object

-app.add([get, post]); // array
+app.add([page, login]); // array

 // any combination of these also works